bifurcationkit/BifurcationKit.jl/docs/src/tutorialCarrier.md

 end
 ```

-We can now use Krylov-Newton to find solutions:
+We can now use Newton to find solutions:

 ```julia
 N = 200